pyscf/pyscf.github.io/source/quickstart.rst

 Quickstart
 **********

 The present tutorial is meant to provide a brief introduction to the use of PySCF to run a multitude of quantum chemical calculations.
 Starting with input parsing and uncorrelated Hartree-Fock theory, we'll incrementally touch upon how to use the majority of methods and features offered by PySCF through a number of simple examples, which all make reference to specific use cases within the dedicated `examples <https://github.com/pyscf/pyscf/tree/master/examples>`_ directory.
+Please also note that the cells below often share object in-between one another.

 Input Parsing
 =============